Dennō Senshi Porygon: Aftermath

+Immediate response

+More than three hours after the controversial scene was broadcast, NHK General TV became the first channel to report on the seizures at 9:59pm that evening during a news bulletin, followed by FNN's News JAPAN later that evening.
+The topic was heavily discussed on the next day's news programs, but with the footage frozen in order to prevent further damage.

+To prevent any similar incidents from occurring, the episode was pulled from rotation, and it has not aired since in any country.

 The following day, the television station that had originated the lone broadcast of that episode, TV Tokyo, issued an apology to the Japanese public, suspended the program, and said it would investigate the cause of the seizures.
-Video retailers all over Japan removed the Pokémon anime from their rental shelves.
+Numerous video retailers across Japan removed the Pokémon anime from their rental shelves in response to the incidents.

 Officers from Atago police stations were ordered by Japan's National Police Agency to question the anime's producers about the show's contents and production process.
-An emergency meeting was held by the Ministry of Health, Labour and Welfare, in which the case was discussed with experts and information collected from hospitals.

 On the Tokyo Stock Exchange, shares in Nintendo (the company that publishes the games that the anime is based on) fell by 400 yen the following morning to 12,200 yen (almost 3.2%).
 The president of Nintendo, Hiroshi Yamauchi, said at a press conference the day after the episode had aired that the video game company was not responsible since the original Pokémon game for its Game Boy product was presented in black and white.